Skip to main content

 Sleep Optimization (7-9 hours) Maximizes nocturnal repair cycles and growth hormone release.
 Supports the natural diurnal rhythm of testosterone production.

 This systematic approach demonstrates that a wellness program is a form of personalized medicine.
-It uses lifestyle as a tool to recalibrate the body’s internal signaling environment, creating a foundation of health that allows the to function optimally, even during periods of profound transition.
+It uses lifestyle as a tool to recalibrate the body’s internal signaling environment, creating a foundation of health that allows the endocrine system to function optimally, even during periods of profound transition.

 Academic